 |December||27°C / 81°F||Low||Busy/Sunburn Goa, New Years||🙂|

-Just a few miles from Margoa you’ll find serene, unspoiled beaches to sunbathe or explore!
+Just a few miles away from Margoa you’ll find serene, unspoiled beaches to sunbathe or explore!
 There are plenty of watersports on offer here, so if you’re an adventurer at heart, you’ll be able to get your fill of adrenaline for the day!

 However, if you’d like to take it easy in the water, there are snorkeling experiences available here too!